Long live global warming!

 - Integrate climate change policies at all levels of governance.

-- Developing a low carbon economy in terms of energy use and a circular economy in terms of resource use.
+- Develop a low-carbon economy in terms of energy use and a circular economy in terms of resource use.

 To address the negative impacts of climate change, world leaders signed the Paris Agreement in December 2015.
 It was the culmination of the United Nations Climate Change Conference held in the French capital.
-Binding, long-term goals were set for all states:
+It set binding, long-term targets to be met by all states:

 - Substantially reduce greenhouse gas emissions to limit the global temperature increase this century to 2°C and strive to limit this increase to 1.5°C;